Mew-Lew/Rom-conversion-scripts/ISO>XEX>ZAR/iso2xex/iso2xex.md

 - Supports files in both .iso and .zip formats.
 - If a zip file is provided, the script will automatically extract the ISO file to a temporary folder within the output path, convert it to XEX format, and then delete the extracted ISO file.
-- The original zip file will remain intact.
+- The original iso or zip file will remain intact.

 ### Notes
 - The script has been tested with zip files containing a single .iso file.